Arlie Russell Hochschild: Emotion in social life: Feeling rules and emotional labor

-Emotional labor

-"Emotional labor", a term first defined by Hochschild, refers to the management of one's feelings and expressions based on the emotional requirements of a job.
-For example, in The Managed Heart, Hochschild writes of how flight attendants are trained to control passengers' feelings during times of turbulence and dangerous situations while suppressing their fear or anxiety.
+We don't simply feel what we feel, Hochschild suggests.
+We "try to" feel the way we wish to or think we should feel based on socially derived feeling rules.
+And we do this through emotional labor.
+For example, in The Managed Heart, Hochschild writes of how flight attendants are trained to control passengers' feelings during times of turbulence and dangerous situations while suppressing their own fear or anxiety.
 Bill collectors, as well, are often trained to imagine debtors as lazy or dishonest, so they can feel suspicious and intimidating.
-As the number of service jobs grows, so too does the amount of kinds of emotional labor.
-In the era of COVID-19, she argues, many front-line workers will do the emotional labor of suppressing heightened anxieties about their own health and that of their families while dealing with the fear, anxiety and sometimes hostility of the public.
+As the number of service jobs grows, so too do different forms of emotional labor.
+In the era of COVID-19, she argues, many front-line workers do the emotional labor of suppressing heightened anxieties about their own health and that of their families while dealing with the fear, anxiety and sometimes hostility of the public.

-Hochschild also explores the concepts of ‘feeling rules’ and emotional labor as they relate to class structure and how it can vary based on economic or social class.
-For example, she argues that middle class families prepare their children for emotion management more than working class families.
-Similarly, the level of emotion management taught in a family is often related to the type of job the parent holds.
-A bank manager, for example, which is typically a middle class job, might need more ‘feeling rules’ than a working class job, which might instead involve more external behavior, such as assembling car parts.
-Overall, Hochschild argues that, “Given the general pattern of class inheritance, each class tends to prepare its children with the skills necessary to ‘its’ type of work environment and to pass on class-appropriate ways.”
-In other words, middle class parents tend to try to control feelings, whereas working class parents tend to control behavior and/or consequences.
-Overall, she claims that the way in which we are taught to manage our feelings and emotions can depend heavily on our economic class and how we are raised.